ibm-maximo-dev/maximo-swift-restclient/README.md

 After these statement's execution, we now have a PO with 1 POLINE.
 The execution flow is described as follows:

 ```
-1. The server side framework attempts to locate a POLINE with the <i>polinenum</i> 2 and
+1. The server side framework attempts to locate a POLINE with the polinenum 2 and
 does not find any (as there is only a single POLINE with polinenum 1).

-2. Then it adds a new POLINE with <i>polinenum</i> 2.
+2. Then it adds a new POLINE with polinenum 2.

-3. At last, it deletes all the remaining POLINE's that are missing from the <i>poline</i> array,
+3. At last, it deletes all the remaining POLINE's that are missing from the poline array,
 that causes the removal of PO Line 1 from the POLINE set.
 ```